MillerApps/dotfiles/README.md

 Inside the script directory is an optional minimal backup script.
 Its only functionality is to perform a brew bundle dump and to make a backup of the current wallpaper if it has changed.
-**Why brew bundle dump?** Well simply in case I forgot to add the new app into `homebrew.nix`, this way I'm covered in case of a device failiure as well.
+**Why brew bundle dump?** Well simply in case I forgot to add the new app into `homebrew.nix`, this way I'm covered in case of a device failure as well.

 ### How its used
 Setup cron with the following: